The Push Forward, The Lean Back, and The Middle Malady: 3 Posture Flaws you must fix first

 The Middle Malady

-This one has already been addressed in another series, but I bring it up again as I will in almost every article in this series.
+This one has already been addressed in another series, but I’ll bring it up again as I will in almost every article in this series.

 You have to get your diaphragm moving when you breathe.

 This is a non-negotiable.
-We are trying to use posture to either fix your back pain or stave off aging.
-In both of these cases, you will chest breathe as the String muscles either are the dominant stability muscles or are trying to become them.
+Whether you are trying to use posture to either help your back pain or stave off aging.
+In both of these cases, if you mostly chest breathe, your String muscles either are the dominant stability muscles or are becoming dominant.

-To maintain our uniquely human stability, these muscles must be in balance with a slight dominance of the Bracing muscles.
-To regain or retain this dominance, you have to spend more time building strength in these Bracing muscles.
+To maintain our uniquely human stability, these muscles must be in balance with the Bracing muscles.
+To regain or retain this balance, you have to spend more time building strength in these Bracing muscles.
 The easiest way to do that is with good posture.
 But good posture with chest breathing is an oxymoron.

-If your diaphragm is locked, you are overusing your String muscles and your Bracing muscles are inhibited.
-Every measurable in your posture could be perfect and you are still losing the battle.
-Posture is not just about the positions.
-It is about using the correct muscles while in the correct positions, and you can’t do that if you are chest-breathing.
+If your diaphragm is locked, you are overusing your String muscles, and your Bracing muscles are inhibited.
+Every measurable aspect of your posture could be perfect, and you are still losing the battle.
+Posture is not just about the positions, it’s about using the correct muscles while in those correct positions, and you can’t do that if you’re chest-breathing.

 Does this mean that you always have to breathe with your diaphragm?
-No, we need to stabilize our spine in many different ways throughout the day.
+No, we need to stabilize our spine in various ways throughout the day.
 Some of these include chest breathing, some include bearing down, and others are a balance of all of these ways.
-But when we are working on posture or our physical therapy exercises, we need to be abdominal (diaphragmatic) breathing.
+But when we are working on posture or our physical therapy exercises, you need to be abdominal (diaphragmatic) breathing.
+When trying to fix the Push Forward or the Lean Back, you are going to catch yourself chest breathing and with butt cheeks clenched.
+That is not helping.
+Instead, breathe with your diaphragm, relax your butt and settle into your mid-foot.

 Seek Out A Professional To Assist